yetamrra/dslmon/README.md

 and network.
 Pull requests to add additional modem support or bug fixes are welcome as long as they don't add additional requirements.

+## Installation and Usage

+1. Copy `inside/uplog.sh`, `inside/config`, and the appropriate modem scripts
+    (if any) to your router or an always-on computer on your local network.
+1. Edit `config` and adjust the variables for your setup.
+You must at least set `BASE_URL` if you want to collect stats externally.
+1. It helps to touch the file referred to in `BASE_URL` on your web server.
+    This prevents 404 errors from being logged.
+The file itself doesn't need any particular contents: The local script ignores the response and the analysis script just needs the logs.
+1. Add a crontab on your local computer to run `uplog.sh` every minute.
+1. Copy `outside/missing_dsl_checkins.pl` to a computer that can access the web server logs and run it as desired to see stats.

 ## Example analysis

 Here is an example of the output: